 Over 100 miles of dirt, gravel, and paved roads traverse the Forbes State Forest.
 These roads provide opportunities to see a variety of wildlife, trees and wild-flowers.
 They also offer access to scenic vistas and hiking trails.
 Use caution when traveling state forest roads, especially during the winter.
 The beauty of the forest, the solitude, tumbling mountain streams, scenic vistas, and ever changing colors attract many visitors.

 Beginning in October the ridges and valleys come alive with color.
 The Discover Fall Scenic Driving Tour provides driving routes through the Laurel Highlands that highlight state parks and forests, scenic byways, picturesque overlooks and quaint communities.
-Explore the Discover Fall-Northern Loop and Discover Fall-Southern Loop.
-Additional scenic drives in this area include Discover Birds and Blossoms and Discover Rocks, Ridges and Ravines.
+Explore the Discover Fall-Northern Loop (PDF) and Discover Fall-Southern Loop (PDF).
+Additional scenic drives in this area include Discover Birds and Blossoms (PDF) and Discover Rocks, Ridges and Ravines (PDF).

 Pine Knob offers a sweeping view of Uniontown and points from West Virginia to Pittsburgh.
 High Point Overlook (ADA accessible) offers a spectacular view of High Point Lake, and surrounding countryside.
 High Point Observation Tower is located on Mount Davis - at 3,213 feet it is the highest point in Pennsylvania.
 Other vistas are located at Beam Rocks, and Wolf Rocks – both accessible via trails.